mlewis7127/qldbguide/content/docs/introduction/qldb-streams.md

 });
 {{< /codeblock  >}}

 Once returned, the record is then processed.
 This involves decoding the base64 encoded data.
 The payload is the actual Ion binary record published by QLDB to the stream.
 This is loaded into memory using `ion-js`, and then any relevant processing can take place.
-In the case of the demo, the only record types processed were REVISION_DETAILS with all others being skipped.

 {{< codeblock "language-javascript" >}}